jakebailey/talk-ts-congress-2023/slides.md

 Great! 👍

 - Core development loop performance boost
-  - New build is faster in general, `esbuild` means we can skip typechecking
+  - New build is faster in general, and `esbuild` means we can skip typechecking
 - Performance speedup from `esbuild`'s scope hoisting (10-20% or so)
 - Package size reduction (63.8 MB -> 37.4 MB)
   - Tree shaking in bundles, 2 space indent, general cleanup
 - Dogfooding!
-  - Discovered a few auto-import bugs
+  - Discovered and fixed a few auto-import bugs
-  - Started thinking about better import organization and ecosystem integration
+  - Spawned an effort to better handle import organization and ecosystem integration

+---

+# What's next?

+##

+There's no way I can fit all of this in, but:

+- ESM for our executables?
+-

 ---